 We are committed to protecting your personal information and being transparent about what we do with it.
 This Privacy Notice sets out how we, University of Nottingham of University Park, Nottingham NG7 2RD (the “University”), telephone number: +44 (0) 115 951 5151 process the personal data we collect for alumni and supporter engagement activities, including volunteering, fundraising and advocacy.
 We are the data controller for personal data relating to you that we process.

 What information do we hold?

 We hold a range of personal data about you, the vast majority of which we obtain from you.
 Depending on your relationship with us, examples of categories of personal data which we may hold are:

-- personal identifiers and biographic information (such as your name, gender, date of birth, student/ alumni number)
+- personal identifiers and biographic information (for example your name, gender, date of birth, student/ alumni number)

-- contact details and communication preferences (such as email address)
+- contact details and communication preferences (for example email address)

-- information about your time at University (such as courses studied, society memberships, scholarships received)
+- information about your time at University (for example courses studied, society memberships, scholarships received)

-- professional details (such as where you work, your position)
+- professional details (for example where you work, your position)

 - your current interests, activities and accolades

 - relationships to other alumni, supporters and friends